-There's also the relatively minor (in comparison) matter of Bernie Leadon country rock Eagles vs Felder and Joe Walsh rock rock Eagles.
+There's also the relatively minor (in comparison) matter of Bernie Leadon country rock Eagles vs Felder and Joe Walsh hard rock Eagles.

 Through the tribute album Common Thread, Travis Tritt and Clint Black have made their covers of "Take It Easy" and "Desperado," respectively, almost as famous as the originals if not moreso.

 "Take It Easy" is itself originally a Jackson Browne song, though Frey co-wrote it.
 Also subverted in that their version was released a year before Browne's.